Pouya-man/DeepRL-course-HW/unit1/README.md

 # Question #
 Implement value iteration for the **gambler’s problem** and solve it for ph = 0.25 and ph = 0.55.
 In programming, you may ﬁnd it convenient to introduce two dummy states corresponding to termination with capital of 0 and 100, giving them values of 0 and 1 respectively.
-Show your results graphically, as in Figure 4.3.
+Show your results graphically.
 Are your results stable as θ→0?

 ## gambler’s problem ##